yuja/qmluic/README.md

 *THIS IS STILL EXPERIMENTAL.*

-`qmluic generate-ui --dynamic-binding` (or `DYNAMIC_BINDING` option in CMake) generates a `uisupport_*.h` file, which sets up signal/slot connections for the dynamic binding expressions.
+`qmluic generate-ui --dynamic-binding` (or `DYNAMIC_BINDING` option in CMake) generates a `uisupport_*.h` file in addition to `*.ui`, which sets up signal/slot connections for the dynamic binding expressions.

 ```qml
 import qmluic.QtWidgets